BitBurrow/BitBurrow/hub/ui/confirm.md

 {{ image(source='padlock-24051.svg', align='center', width='50%') }}

+{{ comment(text='''Possible alternate to "This is the only ...": For security reasons this login key will not be displayed again.''') }}

 This is the only time the login key below will be shown.
 Copy it to a safe place, such as secure notes or a password manager.
 If your login key is lost, you will loose the ability to make changes to your BitBurrow devices.